TemApex/payday2-vtc/README.md

 - Heist specific "You require X item" prompts are unchanged.
 These are low priority.
 - There are a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.
 - Some of the text related to the secret is wrong.
 This is super low priority, but I will fix it if I get the chance.
 - Taking the suit on Crude Awakening is unchanged.
-Same reason as Mountain Master.

 **Unfixable Issues:**
 - The server in IT in Hoxton Breakout Day 2 says "TAKE" instead of "PICKUP".